 As Harold McGee, our go-to guy for all food science questions, laid out in his book On Food and Cooking: “Tomatoes came originally from a warm climate, and should be stored at room temperature.”
+As in, on the countertop.
 He notes that anything other than fully ripe tomatoes really suffer after refrigeration in every way—flavor development, coloration, and mealy texture.

+And the same goes for cherry tomatoes—those small, sweet ones born to brighten up any summer salad.
 However, the key phrase to pay attention to here is “anything other than fully ripe tomatoes.”
-Temperatures below 55° F (like the inside of your refrigerator) halt tomatoes’ flavor-producing enzyme activity.
-McGee notes that while fully ripe tomatoes are still susceptible to flavor loss when placed in the refrigerator, some of that enzyme activity can come back if they are allowed to recover for a day or two at room temperature before eating.
+Temperatures below 55° F (like the inside of your refrigerator) halt unripe tomatoes’ flavor-producing enzyme activity.
+McGee notes that while fully ripe fresh tomatoes are still susceptible to flavor loss when placed in the refrigerator, some of that enzyme activity can come back if they are allowed to recover for a day or two at room temperature before eating.

 Do you have any tricks for keeping your tomatoes fresh?
 Let us know in the comments!

 This post originally ran in August 2015, but we're bringing it back for all your summertime tomato storing needs.